symfony/symfony-docs/controller.rst

     }

 After processing the request, the controller sets a flash message in the session and then redirects.
-The message key (``notice`` in this example) can be anything: you'll use this key to retrieve the message.
+The message type (``notice`` in this example) can be anything: you'll use this to retrieve the message.

 In the template of the next page (or even better, in your base layout template), read any flash messages from the session using the ``flashes()`` method provided